Cultivating good habits for kids is one of the most important parenting tasks we have. Here are some simple strategies to help!

 15. Work every day

 This one might ruffle some feathers, but hear me out.
 Somewhere along the way, we’ve associated work with negative feelings.
 But that is NOT how God originally designed it.
-Work is what we are made for.
+Work is what we are made for, and we want to teach our children from a young age to work unto the Lord.
 It’s not something reserved only for those leaving the house with a briefcase every day.

 Work is what we do in life.
 It might be work outside the home to bring in a paycheck that provides for the family.
 It might be work inside the home to take care of children.
 Or it might be schoolwork we do to prepare us for the future.
 It’s harmful to teach children that one day they will “have to work.”